HDFGroup/hdf-rest-api/DatasetOps/PUT_Value.rst

 An optional key that gives the step value (i.e. the increment of the coordinate for each supplied value).
 The step value can either be an integer (for 1 dimensional arrays) or an array of integers where the length of the array is equal to the number of dimensions of the dataset.
-Each value must be greater than equal to start (or zero if start is not provided) and less than or equal to the extent of the corresponding dimension.
+Each value must be greater than or equal to start (or zero if start is not provided) and less than or equal to the extent of the corresponding dimension.

 points:
 ^^^^^^^

 An optional key that contains a list of array elements to be updated.
-Each element of the list should be an an integer if the dataset is of rank 1 or an n-element list (which n is the dataset rank) is the dataset rank is greater than 1.
+Each element of the list should be an integer if the dataset is of rank 1 or an n-element list (where n is the dataset rank) if the dataset rank is greater than 1.
 If points is provided (indicating a point selection update), then start, stop, and step (used for hyperslab selection) should not be provied.